The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity

 \subsection{Kottler-like solution}

 Now we will review a black hole solution found recently by Maluf and Neves\cite{ Maluf2020kgf}.
-They consider a cosmological constant in the bumblebee gravity e therefore it is not asymptotically flat.
-The action used to construct this solution is expressed in equation \eqref{2.1}.
-However, differently from the two solutions above, the cosmological constant is nonzero.
-Maluf and Neves have used a linear potential \be{2.7} V(B_\mu B^\nu \pm b^2)=\f{\sigma}{2}\left(B_\mu B^\nu - b^2\right), \ee where $\sigma$ is a Lagrange-multiplier.
-Note that $V = 0$ and $V'\equiv dV(y)/dy = \sigma/2$ when $B_\mu B^\nu = b^2$.
-The linear potential was chosen to produce a black hole solution with a nonzero cosmological constant.
-With this they found the solution
+They consider a cosmological constant in the bumblebee gravity, therefore it is not asymptotically flat.
+The action used to construct this solution is given in equation (\ref{2.1}).
+However, differently from the two solutions above, the cosmological constant is non-zero.
+Maluf and Neves used a linear potential